tinacms/tina.io/scripts/content-auditor/README.md

 ## Description

-The Tina documentation is exhaustive and contains mentions of planned future features.
-To check these at once we've created this script that uses every document or blog file as content to be run against a LLM prompt.
+The Tina documentation is exhaustive.
+To make maintenance and spotting issues easy, we've created this script that runs a LLM prompt against every .mdx file it can find.

 Local automation was chosen as external LLM providers charge for API usage.
 This AI audit script can be run on your own machine – for free.